gdiet/backup/README.md

 #### 4.1.0 (In Preparation)

-* Blacklist files that should not be stored at all.
+* New `blacklist` utility for blacklisting files that should not be stored at all.
-* The `reclaim-space-1` utility never deletes the data entry at the end, so database backups stay fully valid after `reclaim-space-1`.
+* Simplified reclaim space process: After running the `reclaim-space` utility, freed up space is automatically used when storing new files.
 * Compact database when unmounting the dedup file system and after `blacklist` and `reclaim`. (git 548f1803)
-* `db-restore`, `mount` and `reclaim-space-1` accept an unnamed parameter.
+* `db-restore`, `mount` and `reclaim-space` accept an unnamed parameter.

 #### 4.0.0 (2021.12.30)